 When relevant information is delivered into the hands of the right users, insights that spark change and drive decisions can more readily come about.

-Data is no longer neat and structured, it’s mostly unstructured and chaotic, and it’s streaming in at unprecedented volumes, varieties and velocities.
-Cloud-based applications running on top of powerful Hadoop processing engines such as Apache Spark offer real-time data analysis, handling both batch and streaming workloads at lightening fast speeds.
+Data is no longer neat and structured, it’s mostly unstructured and chaotic, and it’s streaming in at unprecedented volumes, varieties, and velocities.
+Cloud-based applications running on top of powerful Hadoop processing engines such as Apache Spark offer real-time data analysis, handling both batch and streaming workloads at lightning-fast speeds.
 In addition, cloud applications such as visualization software can deliver data insights in an easily digestible form, made readily available to multiple users via smartphones and other mobile devices.

 In-house Hadoop and data storage-driven projects aren’t going away anytime soon.
 But it’s clear that real competitive advantage and ROI will come to those companies that can make real-time decisions and act immediately on insights gleaned from fresh and reliable data to improve business outcomes.
 And that’s what today’s big data applications are all about.